Jamie Murphy (footballer, born 1989): Rangers

 On 6 January 2018, Brighton announced that Murphy had joined Scottish Premiership club Rangers on loan until the end of the 2017–18 season.
 The clubs also agreed a fee for Murphy to move permanently in the summer.
 Murphy made his competitive debut for Rangers on 24 January 2018 in a 2–0 win against Aberdeen.
 He was one of four players to make their first appearance for Rangers in that game.
 Murphy scored his first goal for Rangers in a 6–1 win at Ayr United in the 2017–18 Scottish Cup.

 In May 2018, Murphy was signed permanently by Rangers, agreeing a three-year deal.
 He suffered an anterior cruciate ligament injury in August 2018 whilst playing an away fixture on the artificial turf at Kilmarnock, which ruled him for most of the 2018–19 season.

 Murphy agreed a six-month loan deal with League One club Burton Albion on 20 January 2020.

 Hibernian

 On 29 August 2020, Murphy signed for fellow Scottish side Hibernian on an initial one-year loan, with an obligation of a further year on a permanent basis.

 On 29 July 2021, Murphy scored his first goal for Hibernian in Europe against FC Santa Coloma in a 2–1 away win in the UEFA Conference League qualifiers.

 On 31 January 2022, Murphy joined Mansfield Town, on loan for the remainder of the season.
 Murphy was released by Hibs in June 2022, at the end of his contract.

 St Johnstone

 Murphy signed a one-year contract with St Johnstone in July 2022.

 Ayr United

 In June 2023, Murphy signed a two-year deal with Championship club Ayr United.
+On 26 May 2026, it was announced that Murphy would be first team coach as well as continue as a player.